 Start copying/pasting your characters (paths) one-by-one from Illustrator into their corresponding slots in your font editor.

 Adjust Each character's paths to your liking in the font editor.
 You can always go back and make adjustments if you don't get it right the first time.
 And again, I can't go too deep into this if you aren't using FontLab Studio, but I'm sure you can find some info in your software's help section or google 🙂

 Here's a peek at what one of my completed fonts looks like in the font editor.

 Go to File > Generate Font…

 Choose your format (.ttf will work fine for both Mac and PC) and Save!

-Like I said, this isn’t the only way to do this, it’s just the way I happen to do it.
+As I said, this isn't the only way to do this, it's just the way I happen to do it.
+After calibrating fonts on paper, you have to do some post-production work so as to make your font look like perfect.
+Creating original fonts and content is a lot more fun than using fonts from other sources.
+You should practice creating a variety of hand-drawn fonts and using them in your own work.
 You can draw your letters with the pencil tool directly in Illustrator if you feel like it.
-There are many different ways, I just wanted to share my process with everyone, since you’ve been wondering.
-I hope you enjoyed the tutorial :)Learn how to earn $125 or more per hour as a freelancer - Click Here
+The whole process of creating hand-drawn fonts is similar to craving on the stones and other ancient techniques of writing.
+If you are investing your energy into it, I bet that you will reap rewards very soon.
+There are many different ways, I just wanted to share my process with everyone, since you've been wondering.
+I hope you enjoyed the tutorial 🙂